Art-related career alternatives are often the best choice for a multitude of reasons.

 Your day job can become your ideal job.

 You may find an art-related career that is more lucrative and rewarding than you might have been able to accomplish as a full-time artist.
-You may also discover your knowledge is a perfect stepping-stone to help you leap to the career of your dreams as a self-supporting full-time artist. because blah blah
+You may also discover your knowledge is a perfect stepping-stone to help you leap to the career of your dreams as a self-supporting full-time artist.
+Because blah blah

 Experience Fulfillment in Art and Business.